percona/pmm/docs/setting-up/client/aws.md

     ![!image](../../_images/PMM_Add_Instance_AWS_RDS.jpg)

-3. Enter the access key ID and the secret access key of your IAM user.
+3. Enter the access key ID and the secret access key of your IAM user or leave these fields empty if an IAM role was created.

 4. Click the *Discover* button for PMM to retrieve the available Amazon RDS instances.